Mangiapane traded to Capitals by Flames for 2nd-round pick | NHL.com

 Andrew Mangiapane was traded to the Washington Capitals from the Calgary Flames on Thursday.

-In exchange for the 28-year-old forward, the Flames received a second-round pick in the 2025 NHL Draft which originally belonged to the Colorado Avalanche.
+In exchange for the 28-year-old forward, the Flames received a second-round pick in the 2025 NHL Draft that originally belonged to the Colorado Avalanche.

-“Today’s trade provides us with an increase in valuable draft capital and we have continued to emphasize the importance of how upcoming drafts will influence the future of our franchise,” said Flames General Manager Craig Conroy.
-“Additionally, this move affords us with more salary cap and roster flexibility to make decisions after July 1st."

-Mangiapane had 40 points (14 goals, 26 assists) for the Flames in 75 games this season.
+"It was exciting.
+I think just my time in Calgary was just kind of up, it kind of felt like that, and to get traded to a good organization, good team, definitely just excited and can't get wait to get out there and start," Mangiapane said Tuesday.
+"I think I'm a tenacious, hard-working forward.
+I feel when I'm playing my best is when I'm forechecking their 'D', making them turn pucks over and then I can use my ability kind of in tight and finish, make plays from there."

 Mangiapane is the second forward the Capitals have acquired this offseason.
 On June 19, they acquired Pierre-Luc Dubois in a trade with the Los Angeles Kings for goalie Darcy Kuemper.